oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ]

 The ID SHOULD NOT change throughout different CSAF documents, if the same sharing group is addressed.
-It MUST differ if a different sharing group is addressed.
+It SHALL differ if a different sharing group is addressed.

 #quote(block: true)[